Austromuellera valida

 Austromuellera valida is a species of rainforest tree in the protea family that is endemic to north-eastern Queensland, Australia.
 It was first formally described by Bernard Hyland in 1999 in the series Flora of Australia (Vol.17B, Proteaceae).

 Description

-The leaves are mostly simple, sometimes lobed, the blades 7–10 cm long by 5.5–8 cm wide, with 5.5–9 cm petioles.
+The leaves are mostly simple, sometimes lobed, the blades long by wide, with petioles.
 Young shoots are densely covered with rust-brown hairs.
-The flowers are borne on racemes 17–30 cm long.
-The fruits are 10–15 cm long.
+The flowers are borne on racemes long.
+The fruits are long.